adamcharnock/lightbus/docs/tutorial/installation.md

 Lightbus should start without errors and wait for messages.
 You can exit using ++ctrl+c++.

-This Lightbus process isn't setup to do anything, but its a start!
+This Lightbus process isn't setup to do anything yet, but its a start!

 ## 1.5 Next